kavya316/Community-Forklift---Donor-Journey-Map/README.md

 We would also like to thank our professor, Mary Ann Francis, and teaching assistant, Pooja Upadhyay, for introducing us to this project and for their immense support.

 Community Forklift’s website: www.communityforklift.org | Phone: (301) 985-5180
-Acknowledgments

-Special thanks to Martina and Trey, logistics coordinators at Community Forklift, for providing a warehouse tour, answering questions, and offering continuous feedback throughout the project.